dedica-team/nivio/docs/source/input.rst

 -----------------------------

 Kubernetes clusters are inspected using Fabric8.io's Java client.
 See https://github.com/fabric8io/kubernetes-client#configuring-the-client for configuration.
-Parsing can be configured via an URL, i.e. the examined namespace can be given (otherwise all namespaces are scanned) and a label for building groups can be named.
+Parsing can be configured via a URL, i.e. the examined namespace can be given (otherwise all namespaces are scanned) and a label for building groups can be named.
 Both parameters and even the whole URL are optional.

 .. code-block:: yaml